alicevillar/TowardsSupplyChain-5.0/README.md

  <br>

 >Welcome to the official repository for the paper titled "Towards Supply Chain 5.0: redesigning supply chains as resilient, sustainable, and human-centric systems in a post-pandemic world."
-Here, you will find all the necessary files for VOS Viewer and Bibliometrix.
+This repository contains all the necessary files for VOS Viewer and Bibliometrix, including the R script to generate the graphs.

  <br>

 <h1>Table of Contents</h1>
-This repository contains all the necessary files for VOS Viewer and Bibliometrix, including the R script to generate the graphs.

 <!-- TOC -->
 - [1.
 Overview](#1-overview)
 - [2.
 Tools](#2-project-files)